Ezwen/bandcamp-collection-downloader/README.md

                        A JSON file with valid bandcamp credential cookies.
                        "Cookie Quick Manager" can be used to obtain this file after logging into bandcamp.
                        (visit https://addons.mozilla.org/en-US/firefox/addon/cookie-quick-manager/).
-                       If no cookies file is provided, cookies from the local Firefox installation are used (Linux only).
+                       If no cookies file is provided, cookies from the local Firefox installation are used (Windows and Linux only).
   -d, --download-folder=<pathToDownloadFolder>
                        The folder in which downloaded albums must be extracted.
                        The following structure is considered: <pathToDownloadFolder>/<artist>/<year> - <album>.